viniciusd-avila/fast-polynomial-multiplication/README.md

 - *[Introduction to algorithms](https://amzn.com/0262032937)*, chapter 30.
 - *[Divide & Conquer: FFT](https://www.youtube.com/watch?v=iTMn0Kt18tg)*, MIT lecture by Erik Demaine for the *Design and Analysis of Algorithms* course of Spring 2015
-- *[Polynomials and the Fast Fourier Transform (FFT): Algorithm Design and Analysis (Week 7)](http://web.cecs.pdx.edu/~maier/cs584/Lectures/lect07b-11-MG.pdf)*, lecture by Dr. David Maier lecture.
+- *[Polynomials and the Fast Fourier Transform (FFT): Algorithm Design and Analysis (Week 7)](http://web.cecs.pdx.edu/~maier/cs584/Lectures/lect07b-11-MG.pdf)*, lecture by Dr. David Maier.

 <a name="myfootnote1">1</a>: The argument for *fft* must be an array of 2^*k* numeric elements, k = 0, 1, 2, 3,...